 Faktabladet är i dagsläget enbart tillgängligt på engelska.

-The EU Renewable Energy Directive (RED) establishes that a minimum of 10% biofuels or other renewable fuels for transport shall be used in every Member State by 2020.
+The EU Renewable Energy Directive (RED II) establishes that a minimum of 14% biofuels or other renewable fuels for transport shall be used in every Member State by 2030.
 The Fuel Quality Directive (FQD) is aimed towards fuel suppliers, obliging them to reduce greenhouse gas (GHG) emissions with 6% by 2020.
 Only biofuels meeting the sustainability criteria regarding net GHG savings, biodiversity and land use can be counted towards the targets.
-In 2015, the two directives were amended by the Indirect Land Use Change (ILUC) Directive, which amongst other strives to reduce indirect GHG emissions from biofuel production.
+In RED II, the Indirect Land Use Change (ILUC) is considered, which amongst other strives to reduce indirect GHG emissions from biofuel production.

 The EU Directives

 The Fuel Quality Directive, FQD, (Directive 2009/30/EC) was adopted as an amendment to Fuel Quality Directive 98/70/EC in 2009.
-It sets requirements on fuel specifications, but also obliges fuel suppliers to reduce greenhouse gas (GHG) emissions.
+It sets requirements on fuel specifications, but also obliges fuel suppliers to reduce GHG emissions.
 By 2020 every sold unit of energy must reduce life cycle GHG emissions by at least 6%, compared to the EU-average fossil fuel in 2010.
-FQD gives the fuel suppliers a number of options to obtain this 6% reduction, e.g. via reductions in oil refineries or use of biofuels and alternative fuels.
+FQD gives the fuel suppliers a number of options to obtain this 6% reduction, e.g. via reductions in oil refineries, or use of biofuels and alternative fuels.
 The biofuels must meet the same sustainability criteria as in RED II.
 In 2021, discussions are ongoing regarding an increased reduction value and to move the sustainability criteria from FQD to RED II.

 The sustainability criteria

-The RED requires a 35% GHG emission saving from the use of biofuels.
-However, from January 1st 2018, GHG emission savings from the use of biofuels produced in old production units (starting prior to 5 October 2015) must be at least 50%, according to the ILUC Directive.
-For units where biofuel production started after October 5th 2015, the threshold is 60%.
+RED I required a 35% GHG emission saving from the use of biofuels.
+From 1 January 2018, GHG emission savings from the use of biofuels produced in old production units (starting prior to 5 October 2015) must be at least 50%, according to the ILUC Directive.
+For units where biofuel production started after 5 October 2015, the threshold is 60%.
 For units where biofuel production started from 1 January 2021, the threshold is 65%.
-The biofuel values are compared to a baseline of 94.1g CO2 eq/MJ for fossil fuels, introduced in an amendment (EU 2015/652) to FQD in 2014.
+The biofuel values are compared to a baseline of 94.1g CO2 eq/MJ for fossil fuels.

-The Directives include a list of default GHG values for segments of the biofuel production chain (cultivation, process, transports).
-The economic operators can choose to use the default values (if the biofuel chain corresponds to those listed in the Directives), their own calculated actual values, or a combination of default and actual values.
+RED II includes a list of default GHG values for segments of the biofuel production chain: cultivation, process, transport and distribution.
+The economic operators can choose to use the default values (if the biofuel chain corresponds to those listed in the directive), their own calculated actual values, or a combination of default and actual values.
 Calculation of actual values is made according to life cycle assessment methodology and rules described in the Directives annexes.
-The GHG calculations include emissions from cultivation, process, transport, and distribution.

-Summary of the default values for a number of biofuel production pathways, with the reduction targets marked (reduction compared to fossil fuel emissions of 94,1 g CO2 eq/MJ).
+Example of default values for a number of ethanol, biodiesel and HVO production pathways, with the reduction targets marked (reduction compared to fossil fuel emissions of 94,1g CO2 eq/MJ).